Skip to main content

 Deploying Teams Backgrounds to macOS Devices

-Intune macOS Apple Microsoft Teams Apps Shell Script
+Intune macOS Microsoft Teams Apps Shell Script